-This 8-week, classroom based programme is a group session for parents and carers of children aged 0 to 5years-old.
+This 8-week, classroom based programme is a group session for parents and carers of children aged 0 to 5-years-old.

-Children Weight Management 0-5 Enhanced Pathway

-Provided by: Health Visitors, Family hub staff and DCCT health coaches

-Level of service: Enhanced Brief intervention delivered by HENRY trained Health visitors with onward referral to appropriate parenting intervention Inclusion Criteria:
+Children Weight Management 0-5 Enhanced Pathway Provided by: Health Visitors, Family hub staff and DCCT health coaches Level of service: Enhanced Brief intervention delivered by HENRY trained Health visitors with onward referral to appropriate parenting intervention Inclusion Criteria:

-- Children weighed and measured through the 2 - 2 1⁄2 year review - Children identified as being equal to or above 91st centile - Parent or carer of a child who is aged 2-4
+- Children weighed and measured through the $2 2\frac{1}{2}$ year review - Children identified as being equal to or above 91st centile - Parent or carer of a child who is aged 2-4

-Delivered by trained Family Hub staff the sessions will give parents/carers ideas around changes that can be made for a healthier and happier family.
+Delivered by trained Family Hub staff the session give parents/carers ideas around changes that ca made for a healthier and happier family.